This review of natural remedies for ADHD addresses proven supplements, lifestyle activities, healing techniques, and diet to help you or your child.

 - tree nuts

-If you need more guidance, you can download University of Wisconsin’s elimination diet patient handout which contains a step-by-step plan.
+If you need more guidance, download University of Wisconsin’s elimination diet patient handout which contains a step-by-step plan.

-This all may take some trial and error, but it will be worth it if it helps you uncover an underlying cause of your ADHD.
+This process will take some time, but it will be worth it to uncover an underlying cause of your ADHD.

 Note that this do-it-yourself elimination diet is meant for adults with ADHD.